Download the Guide as PDF

-From April 2022, the minimum wage rates will be as follows:
+Minimum wage rates in the UK depend on the employee’s age.
+Starting April 2023, the minimum wage rates will be as follows:

-The Statutory Sick Pay Scheme (SSP) rules that employers have to provide their employees with a minimum weekly sick pay of GBP 95.85 (as of 2020) for up to 28 weeks, starting with the fifth day that the employee is absent from work due to illness or injury.
+The Statutory Sick Pay Scheme (SSP) rules that employers have to provide their employees with a minimum weekly sick pay of GBP 109.40 (starting April 2023) for up to 28 weeks, starting with the fifth day that the employee is absent from work due to illness or injury.
 After seven days of absence, employees have to present a medical certificate.

 There is no legal regulation on bonus payments in the UK.
 Therefore, it is up to the employer to decide whether or not to reward employees with a bonus based on personal performance or other factors.